5 recipe make-overs to help you get into better shape and lower cholesterol

 - use Greek style plain yoghurt instead of cream cheese or sour cream when you make dip

-- on pizza, in soups, frittatas, zucchini slices, and casseroles.
-You’ll save a massive 12 grams of fat and almost 800kJ per 100 g (2 rashers of bacon) if you switch to ham.
+2. Use lean meat strips or trimmed ham instead of bacon on pizza, in soups, fritattas, zucchini slices, and casseroles.
+You will slash a massive 12 grams of fat and almost 800 kJ per 100 g (2 rashers of bacon) if you switch to ham.

-- skim and high calcium milk sometimes catch in the pan when heating, so reduced fat milks are a more reliable milk to use in cooking
+- skim and high calcium milk catch (and stick) in the pan when heating, so reduced fat milks are a more reliable milk to use in cooking

 - mash spuds, skin and all, with reduced fat milk.
 Instead of butter, try mustard, herbs or chutney or natural yoghurt to add back some flavour

-- Pastries are packed with fat, so how do you reduce from 2600kJ and 38g fat to 800kJ and 6 gram fat with commercial products?
+4. Pastries are packed with saturated fat, so how do you reduce from 2600 kJ and 38 g fat (that's almost 2 tablespoons of fat) to 800 kJ and 6 gram fat with commercial products?

 - If you want to use shortcrust or puff pastry, then go bottomless.
 Don't top and bottom your pies!
 Only pop a top on the pie.
 Cut a smaller circle of pastry than the actual pie, cut slits into the pastry, and then stretch it over the pie to fit.

-- Always serve vegetable or salad allowing at least 6 cups of chopped vegies for 4 people
+- Always serve vegetable or salad allowing at least six cups of chopped vegies for four people

-- Measure the total amount of meat used – at the most 600-700 g per 4 people with hearty appetites, but use much less when making stir-fries (say 400-500 g per 4 serves) or when cooking for people with a gastric band.
+- Measure the total amount of meat used - at the most 600 to 700 g for four people with hearty appetites, but use much less when making stir-fries (say 400 to 500 g per 4 serves) and when cooking for people who have had weight loss surgery (gastric band, gastric sleeve or gastric bypass).

-- Always trim fat off meats before cooking to avoid fat seeping into the flesh during cooking.
-Trimming afterwards is not so smart for your heart.
+- Trim excess edge fat off meats before pan cooking to avoid fat seeping into the flesh during cooking.